Kochen-Specker Contextuality: Advanced topics and methods

 \subsection{The noncontextuality polytope}

 The set of correlations that can be achieved within a noncontextual theory forms a polytope in the space of probability assignments.
 Analogously to the case of Bell nonlocality, the study of these polytopes plays a fundamental role in the investigation of noncontextuality inequalities.
-We introduce the basic notions and briefly discuss some results that have been achieved using this approach.
-Correlations polytopes have been introduced in the study of Bell inequalities by \citet{Froissart:1981}, \citet{GM:1984}, and \citet{Pitowsky:1986JMP}, see also the book \citet{Pitowsky:1989}.
-The latter has been the most widely used reference.
-In the context of noncontextuality inequalities, the first reference to systematically use this notions are \citet{Klyachko:2008PRL}, and \citet{Kleinmann:2012PRL}.
+We introduce the basic notions and discuss some results that have been achieved using this approach.
+Correlation polytopes were introduced in the study of Bell inequalities by \citet{Froissart:1981}, \citet{GM:1984}, and \citet{Pitowsky:1986JMP}; see also the book \citet{Pitowsky:1989}, which has been the most widely used reference. \citet{Horn:1948TAMS} had already provided a solution to the marginal problem many years earlier, which turned out to be equivalent to the correlation polytope approach; see \citet[][]{DeSimone:2015LAA}.
+In the context of noncontextuality inequalities, the first researchers to systematically use these notions were \citet{Klyachko:2008PRL}, and \citet{Kleinmann:2012PRL}.